Indira Avenue (Jail Road)

 Vadodara-Baroda By No Comments

-Indira Raje was the only surviving girl child of Maharaja Sayajirao Gaekwad III.
-She had been betrothed to the heir of Gwalior at a young age.
-During the period of this engagement, she met and fell in love with Jitendra Narayan of Cooch Behar.
-Subsequently she wrote a letter to her fiance, which resulted into cancelling her marriage to him.
-Although she ended up marrying Jitendra Narayan, she became estranged to her parents for a long period as they didn’t consider Jitendra Narayan to be a good person.
+Indira Raje was the only surviving daughter of Maharaja Sayajirao Gaekwad III.
+Betrothed to the heir of Gwalior at a young age, she later fell in love with Jitendra Narayan of Cooch Behar.
+This led her to write a heartfelt letter to her fiancé, resulting in the cancellation of her marriage arrangement.
+Although she married Jitendra Narayan, this decision caused a prolonged estrangement from her parents, who disapproved of her choice.

 Author